libra/website/docs/libra-protocol.md

 ## Versioned Database

-All data in the Libra Blockchain is stored/persisted in a single, versioned, distributed database.
+All data in the Libra Blockchain is persisted in a single, versioned, distributed database.
 A version number is an unsigned 64-bit integer, which corresponds to the number of transactions the system has executed.

 The versioned database allows validators to: